cometbft/cometbft/docs/references/architecture/adr-113-modular-transaction-hashing.md

 ```

 Let's break this down.
 By default, we use `sha256` standard crypto library.
-`ReplaceDefaultHashWith` allows developers to swap the default hashing function
+`SetHash` allows developers to swap the default hashing function
 with the hashing function of their choice.

-`ReplaceStringFuncWith` allows developers to swap the default string function
+`SetFmtHash` allows developers to swap the default string function
 (`fmt.Sprintf("%X", bz)`) with their own implementation.

 The above solution changes hashes across the whole CometBFT, meaning header's